 pp. 7-8, the data show children learned to select the salient/rewarding stimulus and to avoid the salient/punishing stimulus.
 Presumably several nonhuman species would show a similar pattern.
 Why is this surprising?
 What novel information does it contribute?

-It's true that the described result might not be surprising, but this is not what we found.
+It's true that the described possibility might not be surprising, but this is not what we found.
 Children did not avoid the salient stimulus when it was low in value.
 We’ve added text to emphasize this result and why it is surprising in several places (pg.
 10, 11, and 17).

 p.
 13, the histograms suggest a bimodal pattern of staying and switching in the baseline condition (i.e., "exploration"), a somewhat biased but still bimodal pattern in the competition condition, and a fully biased pattern to stay with the salient option in the congruent condition.
 What if the image did not change every trial in the experimental conditions but was still colored vs boring?
 This condition might help disentangle the effects of salience and reward learning.